muratk3n/thirdwave/en/README.md

 ---

-Jake Tapper wrote the book on which *Tbe Outpost* movie was based?
+Jake Tapper wrote the book on which *The Outpost* movie was based?
 Not bad...

 Finally someone with half a brain at CNN!!